wpscott/UxPlay/README.txt

 "Desktop" systems using the Wayland video compositor (use for Ubuntu 21.10 for Raspberry Pi 4B).

-**-avdec** forces use of software h264 decoding using Gstreamer element avdec_h264 (libav h264 decoder).
-This option should prevent autovideosink choosing a hardware-accelerated videosink plugin such as vaapisink.

 **-as *audiosink*** chooses the GStreamer audiosink, instead of letting autoaudiosink pick it for you.
 Some audiosink choices are: pulsesink, alsasink, osssink, oss4sink, and osxaudiosink (for macOS).
 Using quotes